 - Check on seniors, the disabled, or other at-risk neighbors in your area.
 These past few years have been very difficult on the older population, particularly those who live alone.
 Call ahead and set up a brief visit and prayer time.

 - Check in on anyone you know who might have depression or anxiety, both of which can be exacerbated during times like this.

-- Have children draw pictures and write letters to local seniors in nursing homes who don’t have family to visit them.
+- Have children draw pictures and write letters to local seniors in nursing homes who don’t have a family to visit them.

 - Shop or do errands for folks who do not have easy access to transportation.